zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

 ## Add the About pull-down menu

-Another ability of the Kendo UI Menu control is adding any content into a drop-down menu item.
+Another ability of the Kendo UI Menu control is adding any content into a dropdown menu item.
 It does not have to be a list of selectable items, like the Genres.
 To add content to a menu item, include a **&lt;ul&gt;** element with a single **&lt;li&gt;** element.
 Within that element, use a **&lt;div&gt;** to specify the content.
-For example, let's add this content for out "About" menu item:
+For example, let's add this content for our "About" menu item:

     <li>About
         <ul>